taihn

 On the contrary, if your product rankings are high, but you’re not making enough sales, then you most probably need to review your pricing strategy or overall attractiveness of your products.

-Amazon product ranking is updated frequently and can be a major contributor to the success or failure of your Amazon business.
+Amazon product ranking is updated hourly and can be a major contributor to the success or failure of your Amazon business.
 This No. 1 visibility metric is the first point in your journey to get more sales.

 How to Improve Product Ranking?